pseudoincorrect/Bariot/scripts/Readme.md

-SCRIPTS
+# SCRIPTS

-## contains various script and self contained code to develop and test various Bariot functionality
+### The scrips/ folder contains various scripts and self contained code to develop and test various Bariot functionality

 ### example: